-\citet{sable2021sensitivity} found that humans were naturally sensitive to these geometric regularities (right angles, parallelism, symmetry, etc.) whereas non-human primates were not.
-Specifically, they found that human performance was best on the oddball task for the most regular shapes, and systematically decreased as shapes became more irregular.
-Conversely, non-human primates performed well above chance, but they performed worse than humans overall and, critically, exhibited no influence of geometric regularity (Figure~\ref{fig:quads}B).
-Additionally, they tested a pretrained convolutional neural network (CNN) model, CorNet \cite{kubilius2019brain}, on the task.
-CorNet (Core Object Recognition Network) is a convolutional neural network model with an architecture that explicitly models the primate ventral visual stream.
-It is pretrained on a standard supervised object recognition objective on ImageNet and is one of the top-scoring models of ``brain-score'', a benchmark designed to test models of the visual system using both behavioral and neural data \cite{schrimpf2018brain}.
-Like the monkeys, CorNet exhibited no systematic relationship with the level of geometric regularity (Figure~\ref{fig:quads}B).
+\citet{sable2021sensitivity} found that humans were sensitive to these geometric regularities (right angles, parallelism, symmetry, etc.) whereas non-human primates were not.
+Specifically, they found that human performance was best on the oddball task for the most regular shapes, and systematically decreased as shapes became more irregular (Figure~\ref{fig:quads}B).
+Conversely, non-human primates performed well above chance, but they performed worse than humans overall and, critically, exhibited no influence of geometric regularity.
+Additionally, they tested a pretrained convolutional neural network (CNN) model, CorNet \citep{kubilius2019brain}, on the task.
+CorNet (Core Object Recognition Network) is a convolutional neural network model with an architecture that models the primate ventral visual stream.
+It is pretrained on a standard supervised object recognition objective on ImageNet and is one of the top-scoring models of ``brain-score'', a benchmark for testing models of the visual system using both behavioral and neural data \citep{schrimpf2018brain}.
+Like the monkeys, a pretrained CorNet exhibited no systematic relationship with the level of geometric regularity.